rafialikhan/angular-schema-form-arrayedit/README.md

 # angular-schema-form-arrayedit
-An [angular schema form](https://github.com/json-schema-form/angular-schema-form) - [plugin](https://github.com/json-schema-form/angular-schema-form/blob/development/docs/extending.md) to display array data with Editable text.
+An [angular schema form](https://github.com/json-schema-form/angular-schema-form) - [plugin](https://github.com/json-schema-form/angular-schema-form/blob/development/docs/extending.md) to display array data with editable option so as to reduce the space.

 Installation
 ------------